Origin Server

 72; 80-89; 443; 488; 591; 777; 1080; 1088; 1111; 1443; 2080; 7001; 7070; 7612; 7777; 8000-9001; 9090; 9901-9908; 11080-11110; 12900-12949; 45002;

-Origin Server: Media Services Live
+Origin Type: Media Services Live

 This is a unique use case that involves the use of Akamai's Media Services Live product in conjunction with Akamai's Adaptive Media Delivery to deliver live streaming media.
 To incorporate this use case, you'll need to set up your Media Services Live streams and an origin for them first.
 See the Media Services Live documentation for complete details on this process.

-Origin Server: SaaS dynamic origin
+Origin Type: SaaS dynamic origin

 If you're a software as a service (SaaS) customer, you'll need to create a SaaS dynamic origin.